There’s no doubt that video content is on the rise.

 But if you are serious about your videos and you have a team of people handling the video production, a storyboard will help a lot.

-Here are my top reasons for which you should make a storyboard.
+Here are my top reasons why you should make a storyboard.

 You need a storyline anyway